CompOpt4Apps/Artifact-DataDepSimplify/README.md

 Each JSON file contains the relative path of an input kernel that we want to extract its dependences and analyze them for partial parallelisim.
 The JSON files also contain index array properties and analysis information like which loops we want to analyze.

+The driver will produce figure 6 using gnuplot.
+Please note however that the reproduced figure is not as polished aesthetically as the one in the paper, nonetheless it is the same figure in terms of data.
+The figure in paper has been generated using number of scripts, we have refrained from having them in the artifact to avoid complications.

 # Specifying index array properties
 The index array properties are specified inside JSON files for each kernel.